vallematteo/vallematteo.github.io/pages/research.md

 ---

-My research interests are 1,2,3....
+My research interests are:

+- Agent-based modeling (ABMs) in economics and finance
+- Machine learning in finance